paunik/ScrollMagic/Get-Started-First-Tween.md

 In other words, when the middle of our pages (shown as the "trigger") reaches the top of the `triggerElement` of our Scene, it plays the `blockTween` associated to it.

 Neat right ?
-Cool, in the next chapter we'll take a look at Pins, it's be great too, you'll see.
+Cool, in the next chapter we'll take a look at Pins, it'll be great too, you'll see.